An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 Hiking to Tomlishorn on Pilatus

 Tomlishorn is the highest peak on Mount Pilatus.
-You can get there by taking an easy, two-mile round trip hike.
-The trail begins on the opposite end of the platform from the train station, and takes you along a ridge, through a natural tunnel, and ends with a quick ascent up to the peak.
+You can get there by taking an easy two-mile round-trip hike.
+The trail begins on the opposite end of the platform from the train station and leads along a ridge, through a natural tunnel, and ends with a quick ascent up to the peak.

 Oberhaupt Peak

-With a short 20 minute walk, you can get to Oberhaupt peak, another jaw-dropping viewpoint.
+With just a 20-minute walk, you can also visit Oberhaupt peak, another jaw-dropping viewpoint.
 As we walked up, the clouds started to roll in.
 Nonetheless, the sight of the cliffs dropping off into an abyss of clouds was eerily beautiful.

 The trail to Oberhaupt peak starts behind the hotel on the side of Pilatus closer to the train station.